 Citizen journalism is the collection and sharing of information by the general people as a result of mobile journalism.
 A citizen journalist can be anyone with a smartphone or other internet-connected device.
-The potential of anyone, qualified or untrained in the field, to be a citizen journalist has raised debates about the credibility of an eyewitness account film captured on a cell phone and put on the internet vs a conventional broadcast on a television network.
+The potential of anyone, qualified or untrained in the field, to be a citizen journalist has raised debates about the credibility of an eyewitness account film captured on a cell phone and put on the internet vs a conventional broadcast on a television channel.

-1.5.2 Podcasting
+15.5.2 Podcasting:

-Podcasting and podcasts aren't really new ideas.
+Podcasting as well as podcasts aren't completely new concepts.
 They've been around for nearly two decades, but the format has developed significantly in the past six years.
 The proliferation of shows, celebrity involvement, financing from huge firms such as Spotify, and the adoption of technologies that boost awareness, such as smart speakers, have all helped for growth of the podcast.
 Since the mid-2000s, podcasts have gained popularity and are now widely distributed.